 The Federal solar tax credit will help you pay for your solar system.
-If you work and pay taxes, even if you usually get a refund, you can use this federal tax credit.
+If you owe federal income taxes, even if you usually get a refund, you can use this federal tax credit.

-Tax credits, on the other hand, reduce the amount you actually pay in taxes.
-They are FAR more valuable because they reduce your tax liability dollar for dollar.
-You pay $1 less in taxes for every $1 in your tax credit.
+Tax credits, on the other hand, reduce the amount you actually pay in federal income taxes.
+They are FAR more valuable because they reduce your tax bill dollar for dollar.
+You pay $1 less in federal income taxes for every $1 in your solar tax credit.

 With the solar tax credit: $10,000 owed – $8,500 tax credit = $1,500 owed – $15,000 paid = $13,500 REFUND !!!!!!!

-As long as you have US tax liability and own your home, you can use the solar tax credit – no matter what the source of your taxable income is (W-2 wages, 1099 income, interest, dividends, etc.) or how your taxes are paid (federal withholding, quarterly or annual payments or withholding from a pension or IRA).
+As long as you have US federal income tax liability and own your home, you can use the federal solar tax credit – no matter what the source of your taxable income is (W-2 wages, 1099 income, interest, dividends, etc.) or how your taxes are paid (federal withholding through your job, quarterly or annual payments or withholding from a pension or IRA).
 If you owe any federal income tax for the year you are going solar and you own your home, this tax credit is for you!

 Some folks get especially confused and think that if they already get a tax refund, they can’t use the solar tax credit.
 Good News!
-Even if you usually get a refund, the solar tax credit will still work for you.
+Even if you usually get a federal income tax refund, the federal solar tax credit will still work for you.
 You’ll likely get a much larger refund the year you go solar because you’ll owe a lot less in taxes thanks to the solar tax credit – just like the example above.
-As long as you had to pay taxes to begin with, the solar tax credit could benefit you.
-You can even stack it up with other tax credits like the child tax credit.
+As long as you owed taxes to begin with, the solar tax credit could benefit you.
+You can even stack it up with other tax credits like the child tax credit or dependent care credit.

 What if you usually owe taxes at the end of the year?
 The federal solar tax credit can help you, too!
 If you owe less money in taxes to begin with because of the solar tax credit, you could actually get a refund this year!
-Even getting $5 back would be better than saying a lot of nasty words while you are writing a $5,000 check, right?
+Even getting $5 back would be better than saying a lot of nasty words while you writing a $5,000 check to the IRS, right?

-The only folks who can’t actually use the tax credit are those with no US taxable income and thus no tax liability, such as person on 100% Disability or whose only income is from Social Security or those who do not own their home.
+The only folks who can’t actually use the federal solar tax credit are those with no US taxable income and thus no tax liability, such as person on 100% Disability or whose only income is from Social Security or those who do not own their home.